Eoic/asciiground/CONTRIBUTING.md

 ## Development workflow

-1. Make your changes
+1. Make your changes.
-2. Run tests: `npm run test:run`
+2. Run tests: `npm run test:run`.
-3. Build the library: `npm run build`
+3. Build the library: `npm run build`.
-4. Commit using: `npm run commit`
+4. Commit using: `npm run commit`.
-5. Create a pull request
+5. Create a pull request.

 ## Release process

 Releases are automated via GitHub Actions.
 To create a new release:

-1. Go to the repository's Actions tab
+1. Go to the repository's Actions tab.
-2. Run the "Version bump and release" workflow
+2. Run the "Version bump and release" workflow.
-3. Choose the appropriate version bump type (patch/minor/major)
+3. Choose the appropriate version bump type (patch/minor/major).

 This will:
-- Run all tests
+- Run all tests.
-- Bump the version
+- Bump the version.
-- Generate a changelog
+- Generate a changelog.
-- Create a GitHub release
+- Create a GitHub release.
-- Publish to NPM
+- Publish to NPM.
-- Deploy to CDN
+- Deploy to CDN.